Optical clock: Optical Clock Transitions

+Optical clocks are based on narrow electronic transition in the optical domain.
+These transitions include electric quadrupole, electric octupole, and spin-flipping transitions.
+The transition is used as a frequency reference for the clock laser.
+The wavelength required for the clock laser to reach this transition must be carefully considered when designing an optical clock.
+Otherwise very promising atomic species are not widely pursued because of inaccessible clock transitions, such as Th-229 and highly charged ions.
+In both of these cases, the clock transition is far into the ultraviolet.
+Laser technology at these wavelengths is not robust, and they must be operated in vacuum because air otherwise strongly absorbs light in this frequency range.
+Another desirable characteristic is an electronic structure amenable to laser cooling.
+If the atom or ion cannot be reliably laser cooled, it must be co-trapped with another, easily coolable, atomic species that can provide sympathetic cooling.
+Other desired features include properties that reduce the effect of perturbations from external electric and magnetic fields, such as a large mass, and a reliable, long-term term source that can be sealed in vacuum for years.

 The rare-earth element ytterbium (Yb) is valued not so much for its mechanical properties but for its complement of internal energy levels.
 "A particular transition in Yb atoms, at a wavelength of 578 nm, currently provides one of the world's most accurate optical atomic frequency standards," said Marianna Safronova.
 The estimated uncertainty achieved corresponds to about one second over the lifetime of the universe so far, 15 billion years, according to scientists at the Joint Quantum Institute (JQI) and the University of Delaware in December 2012.

 History

 May 2009– JILA's strontium optical atomic clock is based on neutral atoms.
 Shining a blue laser onto ultracold strontium atoms in an optical trap tests how efficiently a previous burst of light from a red laser has boosted the atoms to an excited state.
 Only those atoms that remain in the lower energy state respond to the blue laser, causing the fluorescence seen here.